asylgrp/economix/matchmaker/README.md

 can be either successful (the amounts of all matched items balance out) or failures (balance is non-zero).
-In some cases however you want a non-balanced match to be reported as a success (a receipt of 99 kr matched to a payout of 100)..
+In some cases however you want a non-balanced match to be reported as a success (a receipt of 99 kr matched to a payout of 100).
 Enter balanceability.
-A balanceable match is a match that can be ammended with one additional item to balance an exeptable diff.
+A balanceable match is a match that can be amended with one additional item to balance an acceptable diff.
 Balanceable matches are thus always successful, as they are either balanced from the start, or can programmatically be made to balance.
 Non-balanceable matches can, well, not be balanced in this way, and are only reported as successful if balanced as is.

-The inspector method `isBalanceable()` can be used to check the item can be balanced in it's current state (the method will only report true if item is currently not balanced).
+The inspector method `isBalanceable()` can be used to check if the item can be balanced in it's current state (the method will only report true if item is currently not balanced).